 Our international business units: one goal, individual programmes

-In 2016, the international business units once again successfully implemented measures from their own national sustainability programmes.
-The focus was on environmental protection, customer communications, and corporate citizenship.
+In 2017, the international business units once again successfully implemented measures from their own national sustainability programmes.
+The focus was on environmental protection, customer communications, employees, and corporate citizenship.

 Environmental protection at the sites